arne-vl/telegram-approval-bot/README.md

 # telegram-approval-bot
 Telegram approval bot that uses RabbitMQ.
 Used for approving repository creation.

-Queue message payload should be the base64 encoded version of the following json format:
+Queue message payload should be the following json format:
 ```json
 {
     "repo_name": "{your_repo_name}"